ekaksher/ekaksher/README.md

 - 👋 Hi, I’m @ekaksher
-- 👀 I’m interested in Machine Learning And Natural Language Processing
+- 👀 I’m interested in RAG and Backend Work
-- 🌱 I’m currently learning about Attention Models
+- 🌱 I’m currently learning about LLMs
-- 💞️ I’m looking to collaborate on NLP Projects
+- 💞️ I’m looking to collaborate on RAG/FastAPI Projects
 - 📫 How to reach me - ekaksher21@gmail.com

 <!---